ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    ```
    {:pre: .pre}
 6. To monitor your instance, click **Activity** under an instance for an activity log that shows when the instance was started, stopped, or rebooted.

+## Install software

+Need a rough outline how to access both front- and backend and install software.
+How to ssh into the backend if there is no public IP?

 ## Remove resources

 {: #remove-resources}